 If you act entitled or communicate in a way that makes the other nurse think you are just trying to pass off your job onto them, that’s uncool.
 But it’s ok to advocate for yourself and get help when you are feeling like an overwhelmed nurse.
 Just make sure you are expressing that clearly.

-All of these rules for nurses can be summed up with this: treat others the way you want to be treated.
+These rules for nurses can be summed up with this: treat others how you want to be treated.
 How you feel about your job has a lot to do with how you interact with your fellow nurses and CNAs.
 Are you being kind and considerate and respecting their time?

-Working as a nurse is crazy!
-There are so many things going on and it’s easy to get wrapped up in your own head.
+Working as a nurse is hectic!
+There are so many things going on, and it’s easy to get wrapped up in your own head.
 Reach out to the other nurses on your shift and be honest about what you are feeling and experiencing.

 Want more rules for nurses?